bamason2/ttp451-module/docs/labs/Lab_5.md

 ![image](figs/lab5/fig_13_calibration_tables_1.png)

 - Next, create tables for the other two exhaust temperature correction maps.
-- Click on one of the table names in the tree list and set the number of rows to 16.
-- Press [enter] and click [apply].
+Click on one of the table names in the tree list and set the number of rows to 16.
+Press [Enter] and click [Apply].
 Do this for each correction table.
 Close the calibration manager when done.

 ![image](figs/lab5/fig_14_calibration_tables_2.png)